engineyard/ey-docs/pages/appcloud_updates_september_2011.md

 September 22nd, 2011

-In some cases, Cloud applications on Passenger 3 with config.force_ssl=true were sending redirects that erroneously specified a port number.
+In some cases, Engine Yard Cloud applications on Passenger 3 with config.force_ssl=true were sending redirects that erroneously specified a port number.
 This resulted in "Server not available" errors.
 This problem is now fixed.

 <a href=#update15><h2 id="update15">**Major:** MySQL 5.1 and 5.5 are now available with Alpha support</h2></a>

 September 22nd, 2011

-MySQL 5.1 and 5.5 are available in Cloud with Alpha support. ([[Sign up|signup-mysql]] to participate in the program.)
+MySQL 5.1 and 5.5 are available in Engine Yard Cloud with Alpha support. ([[Sign up|signup-mysql]] to participate in the program.)
 MySQL 5.1 and 5.5 bring substantial feature and performance improvements over MySQL 5.0.

-For more information, see [[Using MySQL 5.1 or MySQL 5.5 with Cloud|database-mysql-upgrade]].
+For more information, see [[Using MySQL 5.1 or MySQL 5.5 with Engine Yard Cloud|database-mysql-upgrade]].

 <a href=#update14><h2 id="update14">Fix: GitHub/Engine Yard account linking (Beta) more robust</h2></a>